Interview with Prof. Dr. Malte Brettel

 Prof. Brettel: That’s indeed an interesting question!
 On the one hand, some of the great entrepreneurs of our times like Mark Zuckerberg and Michael Dell actually dropped out of university to start their own businesses.
 On the other hand, we have done a lot of research on how successful entrepreneurs think and plan.
 These are techniques that you can actually teach in a classroom.
 So, to answer your question: Yes, I would say that entrepreneurship can be learned.
 However, there’s always an element of risk in starting your own company and you just need to be willing to take a shot at it.

-You want to know more about our award-winning blended-learning Master Management and Engineering program in Technology, Innovation, Marketing and Entrepreneurship (MME TIME)?
-Please follow this link.
+You want to know more about our award-winning blended-learning M.Sc.
+Management & Engineering in Technology, Innovation, Marketing and Entrepreneurship (MME TIME)?
+Please follow this link:

 Prof. Dr. Malte Brettel